rguo12/network-deconfounder-wsdm20/README.md

 **First Work on Causal Effect Estimation Based on Graph Convolutional Neural Networks**

-For now, please cite the arvix version if you find this paper/repository is helpful.
+For now, please cite the WSDM version if you find this paper/repository is helpful.
 ```
 @inproceedings{guo2020learning,
   title={Learning Individual Causal Effects from Networked Observational Data},